Brandon-C92/US_Southern_Border_Metrics/README.md

 I think I can summarize my findings in a few points,

 - There is a significant increase in apprehensions taken at the Southwest Border to the United States.
-- There is a overwhelming ammount of more people coming from Mexico vs other countires based on the data.
+- There is an overwhelming amount of more people coming from Mexico vs other countries based on the data.
 - There is a positive correlation between the years and the number of border apprehensions.
 This indicates that, on average, as the years increase, the number of border apprehensions also tends to increase.
 However, the correlation is not perfect, suggesting that other factors besides time may also influence border apprehensions.
 - Prediction of increased immigration is in one sense easy to "predict' but also hard to get "accurate".
   Several key moments, legislation, and factors have influenced fluctuations in U.S. immigration levels over the years: